Ken Loach: Career

 On 28 May 2006, Loach won the Palme d'Or at the 2006 Cannes Film Festival for his film The Wind That Shakes the Barley, a political-historical drama about the Irish War of Independence and the subsequent Irish Civil War during the 1920s.
-Like Hidden Agenda before it, The Wind That Shakes the Barley was criticised by Ruth Dudley Edwards for allegedly being too sympathetic to the Irish Republican Army and Provisional Irish Republican Army, thought it would transpire that Edwards had not seen the film.
+Like Hidden Agenda before it, The Wind That Shakes the Barley was criticised by Ruth Dudley Edwards for allegedly being too sympathetic to the Irish Republican Army and Provisional Irish Republican Army, though it would transpire that Edwards had not seen the film.
 This film was followed by It's a Free World...
 (2007), a story of one woman's attempt to establish an illegal placement service for migrant workers in London.

 Throughout the 2000s, Loach interspersed wider political dramas such as Bread and Roses (2000), which focused on the Los Angeles janitors strike, and Route Irish (2010), set during the Iraq occupation, with smaller examinations of personal relationships.
 Ae Fond Kiss... (a.k.a.
 Just a Kiss, 2004) explored an inter-racial love affair, Sweet Sixteen (2002) concerns a teenager's relationship with his mother and My Name Is Joe (1998) an alcoholic's struggle to stay sober.
 His most commercial later film is Looking for Eric (2009), featuring a depressed postman's conversations with the ex-Manchester United footballer Eric Cantona appearing as himself.
 The film won the Magritte Award for Best Co-Production.
 Although successful in Manchester, the film was a flop in many other cities, especially cities with rival football teams to Manchester United.

 The Angels' Share (2012) is centered on a young Scottish troublemaker who is given a final opportunity to stay out of jail.
 Newcomer Paul Brannigan, then 24, from Glasgow, played the lead role.
 The film competed for the Palme d'Or at the 2012 Cannes Film Festival where Loach won the Jury Prize.
 Jimmy's Hall (2014) was selected to compete for the Palme d'Or in the main competition section at the 2014 Cannes Film Festival.
 Loach announced his retirement from film-making in 2014 but soon after restarted his career following the election of a Conservative government in the UK general election of 2015.

 Loach won his second Palme d'Or for I, Daniel Blake (2016).
 In February 2017, the film was awarded a BAFTA as "Outstanding British Film".

+His 2019 drama Sorry We Missed You garnered positive reviews.

+In April 2024, Loach confirmed that his 2023 film The Old Oak would be his last.
+The Old Oak premiered at the 2023 Cannes Film Festival, receiving a ten-minute standing ovation and critical praise for its social commentary.